 - How the Bluefin Tuna was handled

-Handling and storage of Bluefin Tuna after being caught not only increase the price due to the higher cost of the extra handling.
-It is also said that certain handling keeps or improves the taste of the fish’s flesh.
+Handling and storage of Bluefin Tuna after being caught not only increases the price due to the higher cost of the extra handling.
+It is also said that certain handlings keep or improve the taste of the fish’s flesh.
 It automatically follows that a better-tasting fish fetches a higher price.

 - Whether caught from the seas or farmed

-This is in complete contrast with those that are raised in farms where there could be a limited diet, which can affect the taste of their fats.
-It is even said that the taste could be somewhat similar to the diet it has been taking while being raised.
+This is in complete contrast with those that are raised on farms, where there could be a limited diet, which can affect the taste of their fats.
+It is even said that the taste could be somewhat similar to the diet it has been on while being raised.
 Sardines-tasting tuna, anyone?

-In Japan, particularly in Kindai University, a Bluefin tuna costs around $50 to $80 a pound when raised from an egg.
+In Japan, particularly at Kindai University, a Bluefin tuna costs around $50 to $80 a pound when raised from an egg.

 - Part of the Bluefin Tuna being bought

-Just like in any kind of meat and poultry products, choice cuts are more expensive than those that are rarely being chosen.
+Just like in any kind of meat or poultry product, choice cuts are more expensive than those that are rarely being chosen.
 In the case of Bluefin Tuna, it’s also the same.
 Here are the parts of the Bluefin Tuna that you can buy:

 2. Chu-toro (Haranaka) – for those who prefer less fat and more meat, Cho-toro is a perfect choice.
 It is called “fatty meat”.
-It is also less expensive compared to O-toro because of this reason.
-This part can be found from around the midpoint of the ventral fin up to around the midway of the anal fin or just right after the O-toro section.
+For this reason, it is also less expensive compared to O-toro.
+This part can be found from around the midpoint of the ventral fin up to around the midway of the anal fin, or just right after the O-toro section.

-3. Akami – if you’re looking for the leanest part of the Bluefin tuna, the “red meat” or Akami is the right part for you.
+3. Akami – if you’re looking for the leanest part of the Bluefin tuna, the “red meat,” or “Akami,” is the right part for you.
 It is also the cheapest part of the fish of all.
-It can be found on the tuna’s upper quarters on the sides of its spine, all the way through the extent of the tuna’s body.
+It can be found in the tuna’s upper quarters on the sides of its spine, all the way through the extent of the tuna’s body.

-There are actually three sections of Akami, namely:
+There are actually three sections to Akami, namely:

 - Sekami – this part is found right behind the tuna’s head and is considered a medium grade type of Akami.